vstinner/cpython_core_tutorial/core_developer.rst

 A core developer has to identify an active contributor on the bug tracker, or a contributor can also ask for more power themselves.

-If the contributor reachs the requirements listed in the previous section, the core developer give them triage.
+If the contributor reaches the requirements listed in the previous section, the core developer give them triage.

 .. _menthor: